Security Audit

 But there's an elegant solution if you use an @gmail.com email address.

 Gmail has a little-known yet incredibly useful email alias feature that lets you create special-use alias email addresses for certain online accounts.
-By using a unique Gmail alias for each of your sensitive accounts, then if another website is breached (usernames and passwords stolen), the bad guys will never know what the email aliases are.
+By using a unique Gmail alias for each of your sensitive accounts, then if a different website is breached (usernames and passwords stolen), the bad guys will never know what the other email aliases are.
 So they can't try to login as you even if they sussed out the password.

 How is that?

-Email sent to that address resolves to the root address johndoe@gmail.com and will land in the same inbox.
+Email sent to that alias address resolves to the root address johndoe@gmail.com and will land in the same inbox.
 If you use that alias for your bank login only, then no other web site will know that.
 So if some other website gets hacked, the bad guys won't know your bank alias, even if they know your root email address.
 Cool, huh?

 The alias feature is already turned on and available to all @gmail.com addresses.
+And you don't have to register your +aliases with Gmail, either.
+Whatever you put after the + sign will automatically work.

 Here's how to set it up:

-1. Log into whatever existing account you want to protect with an alias, like your bank.
+Log into whatever existing account you want to protect with an alias, like your bank.

-2. Think up an alias such as +chase or whatever.
+Think up an alias such as +chase or whatever.
 Your email address just for this bank account becomes johndoe+chase@gmail.com

-3. Go to your profile settings for your bank and change your login email address.
+Go to your profile settings for your bank and change your login email address.
 It's probably in the same place where you'd change your password, phone number, etc.

-4. You'll probably have to confirm the new email address.
+You'll probably have to confirm the new email address.
 That confirmation will be sent to johndoe+chase@gmail.com and a warning might be sent to the original address, too.
 Since +chase is just an alias, then those emails will automatically land in your regular johndoe@gmail.com email inbox.

 You should repeat this for all your important accounts, giving each one its own alias.
 For less important accounts, you can use your root email only.
 Note that some websites won't let you use a + symbol in your email address, so that trick won't work for them.
 But most will allow it.
 I make extensive use of this feature, even for non-important accounts as a tracer, of sorts, to see how my email address gets shared.